 Although the availability of No Child Left Behind public school choice and supplemental educational options continues to expand for students in underperforming schools, only a small percentage of eligible students participate in these programs.

 A central goal of the No Child Left Behind Act of 2001 (NCLB) is to ensure that every child is taught by a highly qualified teacher.
-This report describes the progress that states have made in using NCLB provisions to improve teacher qualifications.
+Most teachers meet their states requirements, but it is uncertain if some states' standards are sufficiently high.

 Examines how the federal Migrant Education Program (MEP) is helping migrant students succeed in school and meet academically challenging standards, and whether states and districts are including migrant students in standards-based reforms.